opencivicdata/docs.opencivicdata.org/api/index.rst

 The Open Civic Data API consists of two types of endpoints, search and object lookup.

-Object lookup endpoints can be thought of as permanent URIs for objects, they take the form ``http://api.opencivicdata.org/<ocd-id>`` and return a single JSON object.
+Object lookup endpoints can be thought of as permanent URIs for objects, they take the form ``https://api.opencivicdata.org/<ocd-id>`` and return a single JSON object.

+.. note:
+    A plain HTTP endpoint is also available, but HTTPS is considered the default.

-Search endpoints are in the form ``http://api.opencivicdata.org/<type>/?<parameters>``.
+Search endpoints are in the form ``https://api.opencivicdata.org/<type>/?<parameters>``.

-(For example: ``http://api.opencivicdata.org/people/?name=Obama`` would return legislators named 'Obama'.)
+(For example: ``https://api.opencivicdata.org/people/?name=Obama`` would return legislators named 'Obama'.)

 The search endpoints are: